 - Carbon taxes are replicable across borders, since the price “metric” embodied in a carbon tax is far more universal than the quantity-reduction metric underlying cap-and-trade.

-With carbon taxes ramped up through a multi-year phase-in, future energy and power prices can be predicted with reasonable confidence well ahead of time.
-This will make it possible for literally millions of energy-critical decisions — from the design of new electricity generating plants to the purchase of the family car to the materials used in commercial airframes — to be made with full cognizance of carbon-appropriate price signals.
-In contrast, a cap-and-trade program will exacerbate the volatility of energy prices since the price of carbon allowances will fluctuate as weather and economic factors affect the demand for energy.
 The vaunted advantage of cap-and-trade — that future levels of carbon emissions can be known ahead of time — is mostly notional, particularly if the cap-and-trade system includes a “safety-valve” for auctioning off additional carbon allowances if the price of allowances exceeds a predetermined level.
 And even certainty in future emission levels is of questionable value, since there is no agreed-upon trajectory of emissions for achieving climate stability and preventing disaster.
-The real target for which the U.S. must aim is to reduce carbon emissions as much as possible, and then more.
+The real target for which the U.S. and other countries must aim is to reduce carbon emissions as much as possible, and then more.

 An Important “Official” Report